top of page

 • internal conflicts around adulthood, independence, or visibility

 Students often describe this experience as the first time someone has helped them understand not just what opportunities exist, but why certain possibilities feel right or wrong.
+Skills like graphic design, gained through coursework or involvement in student organizations, can strengthen a resume and demonstrate enthusiasm for a field, making students more competitive for internships and entry-level positions.

 This is a different kind of online career counselling—one that emphasizes self-awareness, identity clarity, and personal growth, giving students far more than information.
 It gives them a framework for making informed choices for the rest of their professional life.
+Utilizing campus career center services for resume critiques and mock interviews can further enhance job readiness and confidence as students transition into their careers.

 Why Early Clinical Career Counselling Prevents Future Burnout